arsaland/Neural-Networks-Speech-Enhancer/README.md

 ## Overview

-The Neural Networks Speech Enhancer project uses deep learning techniques combined with spectral subtraction to enhance noisy speech signals.
+The Neural Networks Speech Enhancer project uses neural networks techniques combined with spectral subtraction to enhance noisy speech signals.
 The goal is to improve the clarity and Signal-to-Noise Ratio (SNR) of audio, making speech more intelligible in challenging noise conditions.
 This MATLAB-based project includes scripts for training the neural network, processing audio, and generating visualizations of enhancement performance.

 ## Features